Best Things to Do in Otsu #3

-The area once held the post station at the 53rd checkpoint of the Tokaido Road, and was the most flourishing post station town on the road as well as the one closest to the final point, Kyoto.
-While increasingly modernized, it retains reverberations of the past.
+The area once held the post station at the 53rd checkpoint of the Tokaido Road.
+It was the most flourishing post station town on the road as well as the one closest to the final point of Kyoto.
+While increasingly being modernized, it retains reverberations of the past.

 Newly opened, modern shops and venerable stores from the Edo Period are concentrated in a walkable area.

-Here you can experience new culture and old, taking in the latest trends while touching the past through visits to stores of interest.
+Here you can experience new and old culture, taking in the latest trends while touching the past through visits to stores of interest.

-Even at shops you visit for the first time, you’ll find warm greetings as if a regular customer, and feel the spirit of post station town hospitality that has long welcomed travelers.
+You’ll find warm greetings as if a regular customer even at shops you visit for the first time, and feel the spirit of post station town hospitality that has long welcomed travelers.